UniversalDependencies/docs/_lt/dep/root.md

 udver: '2'
 ---

-The 'root' grammatical relation points to the root of the sentence.
-A fake node 'ROOT' is used as the governor.
+The `root` grammatical relation points to the root of the sentence.
+A fake node `ROOT` is used as the governor.
 There should only be one node with the root dependency relation in every tree.

 The root of a sentence is the predicate of the main clause.
 The root of a sentence may be a verb (1), a nominal in a copular construction (2), a predicate adjective (3), or a predicate participle (4).
 ~~~ sdparse